blminami/interactive-calendar/README.md

 React application that uses Microsoft Graph API to access Outlook and OneDrive data.

 - Use Microsoft Graph API to access Outlook data
-- Interactive calendar that display the events from Outlook and allow user to manage the events, meetings, etc. within the application
+- Interactive calendar that displays the events from Outlook and allows user to manage events, meetings, etc. within the application

 ### Run Application Locally